patrodriguez108/bernies-bistro-practice/README.md

 ### Release 1: Implement the Minimum Viable Product
 Building on the provided code base, implement the use cases described in the *Summary* and shown in Figure 1.
 Remember, Bernie wants a working application soon, so we need to focus on just these features.

 To recap how the program works, when users want to list all recipes, the program should display something like Figure 2.
-When users want to see the details for a particular recipe, the program should display something like Figure 3 ... unless no recipe with the given id exists, then an error should be raised.
+When users want to see the details for a particular recipe, the program should display something like Figure 3 ... unless no recipe with the given id exists, then an error should be raised (see Figure 1).

 ```
 $ ruby recipe_system.rb list